Logo

 Troops loyal to Idi Amin sealed off Entebbe International Airport and took Kampala.

-Idi Amin held a state funeral in April 1971 for Edward Mutesa, former king of Buganda and president who had died in exile; freed many political prisoners; and reiterated his promise to hold free and fair elections to return the country to democratic rule in the shortest period possible.
+Idi Amin held a state funeral in April 1971 for Edward Mutesa, former king of Buganda and president, who had died in exile.

 On 2 February 1971, one week after the coup, Idi Amin declared himself President of Uganda, Commander-in-Chief of the Armed Forces, Uganda Army Chief of Staff, and Chief of Air Staff.

-Idi Amin suspended certain provisions of the Ugandan constitution, and soon instituted an Advisory Defence Council composed of military officers with himself as the chairman.
+Idi Amin suspended certain provisions of the Ugandan constitution, and soon instituted an Advisory Defense Council composed of military officers with himself as the chairman.

-Idi Amin placed military tribunals above the system of civil law, appointed soldiers to top government posts and government-owned corporations, and informed the newly inducted civilian cabinet ministers that they would be subject to military courtesy.
+Idi Amin placed military tribunals above the system of civil law, appointed soldiers to top posts in government and government-owned corporations, and informed the newly inducted civilian cabinet ministers that they would be subject to military courtesy.

 Idi Amin ruled by decree; over the course of his rule he issued approximately 30 decrees.